medwatt/Notes/regular_rexpression/README.md

 | `\w`  | Word character: ASCII letter, digit, or underscore                       | `\w+` matches `AAA` and `BBB`  |
 | `\s`  | Whitespace character: space, tab, newline, carriage return, vertical tab | `\s` matches the two spaces    |

-An upper case version of any of the above classes represents the complement of the class.
+An uppercase version of any of the above classes represents the complement of the class.
 For instance, `\D` represents anything that is not a digit.

 #### White-Space Classes